sgunonu/hopscotch/README.md

 1.fast or 2.sitdown
 Answer: 1

-These are the sample questions that we have ready for now.
+Press submit and you will get an answer soon!
+If you are not satisfied by your result, try again.

 Each choice will have corresponding specific parameters related that will work along with the Yelp API to get optimal results.
 (The parameters are included in the hopscotch.py)

 If you are looking for "fast" if you are hungry the parameters will include; 'drive thru','drive through','fast food','fast','cashier','value menu','quick','self serve','food line','sandwich line','quantity','diner','counter','fast casual','take out','quick service','cafeteria'.
 Then, the mainlist will be populated by restaurants that are affiliated with these terms.